wp-plugins/wordpress-head-cleaner/readme.txt

 Removes unwanted tags from your WordPress header.

 The function wp_head; found in the header.php template file adds unnecessary tags to your WordPress template.
-They are the RSD, or Really Simple Discovery, link, the Windows Live Writer Link and the WordPress version number.
+These tags are the RSD, or Really Simple Discovery, link, the Windows Live Writer Link and the WordPress version number.
 This plugin will stop all 3 tags from being automatically added to your WordPress header.

 == Installation ==